jEnbuska/react-proxy-state/README.md

     console.log(status); // --> true or false
 }
 ```
-Note that the state variable is a getter that is always recalculated when it is accessed.
+Note that the state variable is a getter, and it is always evaluated when it is accessed.

 You should never be directly try to changed or mutate this state.